-As a self-appointed Champion of Color, I feel it is my duty to encourage everyone to wear more color.
+Because I have experienced first-hand the spirit-lifting power of color, I feel it is my duty to encourage everyone to wear more of it.
 Strangers on the street!
 Tiny children!
 Farm animals!
 You should all be wearing more color, dammit.
 No, I don’t have to look at you to know it.
 I can just tell.

 Yet, I’m well aware that neutrals feel safe and eternally chic.
 And, perhaps more importantly, that certain colors make certain people look peaked.
 Poorly.
 Washed-out.
 Just plain awful.
 And while I believe that sometimes one should wear a bright, happy, invigorating shade despite its potential complexion-ruining properties, I also understand that most of us prefer to look healthy and glowing most days.